‘Alaskan Bush People’ Daughter Rain Attends Her First Concert; Shares Her Newfound Interest In Music

-The 14-year old reality star attended the said concert with her elder sister, Birdy.
+The 14-year-old reality star attended the said concert with her elder sister, Birdy.
 She described the whole concert experience amazing.
 “I was singing and screaming so loud my throat still hurts!” she wrote in her Insta caption.

 Meanwhile, the youngest Brown sibling added four hashtags in the photo – #stayhappy #staystrong #ericclapton2017 #firsttime.
 The two latter hashtags are evidently pertaining to her first concert experience but the first two hashtags send a subtle hint about what she is feeling right now.